LopezJER/ultralytics_ros_banana_plant/README.md

 rosbag play path_to_bag_file.bag
 ```
 ## Visualizing and Debugging
-View the published outputs of the model by issuign the following command:
+Assuming you have sourced your development environment, view the published outputs of the model by issuign the following command:
 ```bash
 rostopic echo /yolo_result
 ```